 At least 90% of the Sub-Fund will be aligned with the environmental and social characteristics promoted by the Sub-Fund.
+The Sub-Fund will invest at least 5% in sustainable investments.

 The remaining proportion of the Sub-Fund may include ancillary liquid assets and derivatives for efficient portfolio management purposes.